meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 2. Select `Send Group Membership as a Claim` rule type.
 3. Usually two groups should be defined via this.
 They should result in Outgoing claim type `Group` with Outgoing claim values `meshUser` and `meshManager`.
 A `meshUser` can login to meshcloud and be invited to existing meshCustomers.
 A `meshManager` is allowed to create new `meshCustomers`.

-#### Azure AD (AAD)
+### Azure AD (AAD)

+You can also use the plain Azure Active Directory to setup IDP authentication.
+In order to do so follow these steps:

-- Create a new App registration in AAD.
+1. Create a new App registration in AAD.
 You can choose a display name like `meshcloud SSO`.
 Define the redirect URI that will be provided by meshcloud.
 It is individual per meshcloud installation.
-- Provide "Application (client) ID" and "Directory (tenant) ID", that is shown in the Overview screen of your new app registration, to meshcloud.
+2. Provide "Application (client) ID" and "Directory (tenant) ID", that is shown in the Overview screen of your new app registration, to meshcloud.
-- Create a Client secret via "Manage -> Certficates & secrets".
-This secret must be provided to meshcloud.
+3. Create a client secret via "Manage -> Certficates & Secrets".
+This secret must also be provided to meshcloud.

 ### Google Cloud Directory (GCD)